 Search the Library catalog, place holds, and manage your account on your smartphone or tablet.
 My Account functions include a list of items currently checked out, current charges, the ability to renew items, and the ability to view pending and available holds.
-BookMyne is available for iOS (iphone, iPad, iPod Touch) and Android devices.
+BookMyne is available for iOS (iphone, iPad, iPod Touch) devices.
 Download the User’s Guide here, or stop by any Lincoln City Libraries location to learn more, and for help finding and installing BookMyne.

 This 1940 (silent) film about the services and facilities of Lincoln’s Libraries was recently rediscovered in the Heritage Room of Nebraska Authors at the Bennett Martin Public Library.
 Enjoy this look at our history!
 The film runs about 20 minutes.